 For example, as this document highlights, in the time since the release of the 2011 Status Report, the first legally binding agreement negotiated under the auspices of the Arctic Council came into force.
-The Agreement on Cooperation in Aeronautical and Maritime Search and Rescue in the Arctic (the Arctic SAR Agreement) was signed by all eight Arctic States at the Arctic Council Ministerial Meeting in Nuuk and entered into force in January 2013.
-Similarly, negotiations towards a legally-binding Agreement on Cooperation on Marine Oil Pollution Preparedness and Response in the Arctic have been completed with signature anticipated at the May 2013 Arctic Ministerial Meeting.
-Combined, these steps toward treaty-making represent new and significant developments within the Arctic Council.
+The Agreement on Cooperation in Aeronautical and Maritime Search and Rescue in the Arctic (the Arctic SAR Agreement) was signed by all eight Arctic States at the Nuuk Ministerial Meeting and entered into force in January 2013.
+Similarly, negotiations towards a legally-binding Agreement on Cooperation Preparedness and Response in the Arctic are also underway.
+Combined, these steps toward treaty making represent new and significant developments within the Arctic Council.